nikhilzewia/QuickGuide/Installing Larvel in Windows, XAMPP locally.md

   extension=php_ftp.dll
   `````
   > Check if these lines exist before adding
+6. Added the .env file
-6. Open CMD from the larvel folder [Inside] and run the command `php artisan key:generate`
+7. Open CMD from the larvel folder [Inside] and run the command `php artisan key:generate`